All About RV Toilets – A Definitive Guide

 Composting Toilets

-We’ve met a lot of people who prefer composting toilets to the traditional gravity flush.
-In fact, we’d go so far as to say that almost every time we hear about someone swapping out the toilet in their RV, it’s to replace the standard gravity flush toilet with a composting model.
+We’ve met many people who prefer composting toilets over traditional gravity flush models.
+In fact, almost every time we hear about someone swapping out the toilet in their RV, it’s to replace the standard gravity flush toilet with a composting toilet.

-The perks are numerous: more environmentally friendly, uses no (or very little) water and you can go longer between dumping (the solid waste that is).
+The perks are numerous: composting toilets are more environmentally friendly, use little to no water, and allow you to go longer between dumping (the solid waste, that is).

 Composting toilets generally separate liquids from solids, and the combination of the two is what creates sewage.
-So with a composting setup, you simply dump the liquids into a public toilet, or (if acceptable per local rules), dilute it and sprinkle it on the ground.
+With a composting setup, you simply dump the liquids into a public toilet or, if acceptable by local regulations, dilute it and sprinkle it on the ground.

 You mix your solids with a composting medium like coconut coir, which eventually breaks them down into compost.
-When you’ve got a toilet full of compost, you can just put it into a compostable bag and drop it in the nearest dumpster.
-Or, you could even use it as fertilizer for non-edible plants.
+When the toilet is full of compost, you can put it into a compostable bag and drop it in the nearest dumpster—or even use it as fertilizer for non-edible plants.

-We wrote a whole article all about composting toilets if you really want to get in the weeds on the most popular brands.
+We wrote a whole article all about composting toilets if you really want to dive deep into the most popular brands.
 We also share our not-so-great early experience with a composting bucket toilet.

 Pros of Composting Toilets: